ParhamLab/PeptidePCA/README.md

 Usage
 -----

-This is a small vignette to display what LAPP can do
+This is a small vignette to display what PeptidePCA can do

 ``` r
 library(PeptidePCA)